-The brain, and the meninges covering it, fit tightly within the skull.
+The brain, with the meninges covering it, fits tightly within the skull.
 If a subdural haematoma forms, the growing blood clot occupies space within the skull and squashes the brain tissue.
 It also causes the pressure within the skull (the intracranial pressure) to increase.
 This increase in pressure can mean that the brain is not able to function normally.
 Symptoms can start to develop then.
 Sometimes, however, small subdural haematomas do not produce any symptoms.

 Acute subdural haematoma

 The symptoms of an acute subdural haematoma usually appear soon after a head injury.
 This may be minutes to within 24-48 hours.
 You may black out at the time of the head injury but this does not always happen.
 You may have a period of a few hours after the head injury where you appear relatively well but later become unwell.
 You may pass out as the haematoma forms.
 If you do not pass out, you may feel drowsy or have a really bad headache.
 You may also feel sick (nausea) or be sick (vomit).
 You may also become confused and may develop weakness of the limbs on one side of your body and speech difficulties.
 Sometimes a fit (seizure) can occur.

 The symptoms will be similar to the acute form described above (change in conscious level or becoming drowsy; headache, nausea and/or vomiting) but they will only become apparent after 3-7 days.

 Chronic subdural haematoma

 The symptoms of a chronic subdural haematoma do not usually appear until about 2-3 weeks after the initial head injury.
 In some people it may be months after the injury.
 In fact, often the injury may be relatively trivial or forgotten.
 In particular, this may occur in an older person taking anticoagulant medication, or in someone who misuses alcohol.